-- a) Foot rests and/or hangers/brackets may be replaced and relocated but the hangers/brackets must be mounted to their original frame mounting points. - b) Foot controls, gear shift and rear brake must remain operated manually by foot. - c) Foot rests may be rigidly mounted or a folding type which must incorporate a device to return them to the normal position. - d) The end of the foot rest must have at least an 8 mm solid spherical radius. - e) Non folding footrests must have an end (plug) which is permanently fixed, made of aluminium, plastic, Teflon® or an equivalent type material.
+- a) Foot rests and/or hangers/brackets may be replaced and relocated but the hangers/brackets must be mounted to their original frame mounting points. - b) Foot controls and gear shift must remain operated manually by foot. - c) Foot rests may be rigidly mounted or a folding type which must incorporate a device to return them to the normal position. - d) The end of the foot rest must have at least an 8 mm solid spherical radius. - e) Non folding footrests must have an end (plug) which is permanently fixed, made of aluminium, plastic, Teflon® or an equivalent type material.
 The plug surface must be designed so that it covers the end of the footrest sufficiently.
-The IDM Technical Stewards have the right to refuse any plug not satisfying this safety purpose.
+The Chief Technical Steward has the right to refuse any plug not satisfying this safety purpose.